Shailesh2603/Emoji_Prediction/README.md

 # Emoji Predictor using LSTM

-This project builds a machine learning model that predicts the most likely emoji based on the text of a social media post.
+This project builds a machine learning model using Long Short-Term Memory(LSTM) that predicts the most likely emoji based on the text of a social media post.

 ## Overview